Our vegan lentil and bean salad is quick, tasty and packed with protein – 40g per serving in fact!

 - The sauce itself gives you plenty of freedom to be creative in the kitchen – you can make your own salsa, use a spicy sauce or even just a good ol’ tomato ketchup.
 That’s up to you.

-- The rest of it is loaded with protein – so important in so many ways.
-As Harvard points out, vegetable proteins have so many benefits: save your health, save your cash and save the planet.
+- The lentil bean salad itself is loaded with protein – so important in so many ways.
+Vegetarian diets can easily provide enough quality protein in a diet (especially with recipes like this!): save your health, save your cash and save the planet.

 We want to know:

 - And what’s your favourite post-workout meal?